-Charting of client encounters using an electronic health record.
+Charting of client encounters using an electronic health record;

-Program evaluation: integrating outcome measures in assessment, treatment planning, and measurement based care;

-Consultation with other healthcare professionals;

-Monthly participation in an interdisciplinary case conference with family physicians, primary care nurses, mental health nurses, psychiatrists, psychologists, psychotherapists, and social workers;

-Monthly participation in interdisciplinary psychotherapy case conferences with social workers, psychotherapists, and psychologists;

-Opportunity to attend shared care case conferences;
+- 1. Program evaluation: integrating outcome measures in assessment, treatment planning, and measurement based care; - 2.
+Consultation with other healthcare professionals; - Monthly participation in an interdisciplinary case conference with family physicians, primary care nurses, mental health nurses, psychiatrists, psychologists, psychotherapists, and social workers; - 4.
+Monthly participation in interdisciplinary psychotherapy case conferences with social workers, psychotherapists, and psychologists; - 5.
+Opportunity to attend shared care case conferences; - 6.
 Attendance of Lunch & Learn sessions, educational seminars, workshops, and retreats.

-A typical resident two-day week at HWC may comprise of: i) four to six individual sessions (a combination of individual psychotherapy, single session counselling, and/or group suitability sessions), ii) one two-hour group (group therapy and/or psychoeducation workshops), iii) one hour supervision, iv) two to three hours of charting encounters, and v) two hours for research/preparation and consultation.
+A typical resident two-day week at HWC may comprise of:

+- 1. Four to six individual sessions (a combination of individual psychotherapy, single session counselling, and/or group suitability sessions); - 2.
+One two-hour group (group therapy and/or psychoeducation workshops); - 3.
+One hour supervision; - 4.
+Two to three hours of charting encounters, and - 5.
+Two hours for research/preparation and consultation.